nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 many cells.
 Every cell in an organism has the same DNA, the same programming, and what role it ends up performing depends on how it is specialized.

-You can think of a the DNA as a docker container image which gets specialized at runtime.
+You can think of a the DNA as a container image which gets specialized at runtime.
-The cells in your kidneys contain all the instructions needed to be a brain cell, they just don't use them, and vice-versa.
+The cells in your kidneys contain all the instructions needed to be a brain cell, they just don't use the brain-specific ones, and vice-versa.

+## Computers and Biology

+Okay, great, so biology is hard.
+Well, mostly squishy.
+Let's have a look at a couple more weird overlaps.

+### Debugging / Fluorescence

+**`print()` slide**

+Debuggers are nice, but who here has ever resorted to `print()` (or `printf()` or console.log()` or &c) just to find out if a bit of code is even running?

+**LED slide**

+The embedded software equivalent is the LED.
+Things go wrong quickly in embedded code, and your CPU can halt faster than the first `H` in `Hello, World!` can make it out the serial port.
+So if you want to know where your code is getting to, why not light a series of LEDs, one at a time?

+**fluoresence slide**

+Debugging isn't easy in biological systems either.
+Thankfully we have an unlikely ally in the jellyfish.
+Jellyfish have a fluorescent protein

+### Fuzzing / Deep Mutational Scanning

-## mRNA Vaccines
+### Spam Filtering / mRNA Vaccines

 Messenger RNA, or *mRNA* has been in the news a lot recently, for all the wrong reasons.
 A very large proportion of us here today